davidsoto94/bookingAPI/README.md

   "password": "string"
 }

-POST /Login:    gives back a token to the succesfull login attempt, this token must be copied and put the word Bearer and space and the token to work
+POST /Login:    Gives back a token to the successful login attempt, this token must be copied and put the word Bearer, and space, and the token to work.

 {